| | | | |

 According to Wikipedia, Pfeffernüsse cookies historically were flavored with a mixture of spices including: “cardamom, nutmeg, cinnamon, cloves, ginger, black pepper, mace, and anise.”
 We can only postulate what is actually in these Aldi renditions.

 Anyway.
 If you DO like anise, you will probably be delighted!
 The spicy flavor is absolutely the best part of these petite treats, in my opinion.
-The pungent smell wafts from the bag, with tantalizing promises of flavorsome pleasure.
-What did I just write?
+The smell is pungent and intoxicating.
+Anise does something special to my brain neurons, I’m certain of it.
+Ha.

 A bite taken out of a small pfeffernusse cookie from Aldi Winternacht brand.